NVIDIA

 The CenterPose model was trained on RGB images taken under good lighting conditions and captured by a pinhole camera.
 Consequently, images shot in poor lighting or those exhibiting distortion or blur might not yield optimal detection results.

-The license to use these models is covered by the Model EULA.
-By downloading the unpruned or pruned version of the model, you accept the terms and conditions of these licenses.
+License to use these models is covered by the NVIDIA Open Model License.
+By downloading the model, you accept the terms and conditions of these licenses.

 NVIDIA CenterPose model estimates the object pose.
 However, no additional information such as people and other distractors in the background are inferred.
 The training and evaluation dataset mostly consists of North American content.
 An ideal training and evaluation dataset would additionally include content from other geographies.
 NVIDIA’s platforms and application frameworks enable developers to build a wide array of AI applications.
 Consider potential algorithmic bias when choosing or creating the models being deployed.
 Work with the model’s developer to ensure that it meets the requirements for the relevant industry and use case; that the necessary instruction and documentation are provided to understand error rates, confidence intervals, and results; and that the model is being used under the conditions and in the manner intended.